Maximising the Nutritional Value of Liver: Tips and Recipes

 But there’s more than meets the eye in liver farming practises.

-Organic liver often comes from raised in natural environments with access to fresh air and sunlight, fed an organic diet free from GMOs and antibiotics.
+Organic liver often comes from animals raised in natural environments with access to fresh air and sunlight, fed an organic diet free from GMOs and antibiotics.

 On the other hand, the non-organic liver often hails from animals reared in crowded conditions where they may be given or antibiotics to boost growth rates.